-Following are the accountabilities for the Chapter Board of Directors which are modeled off of the national AACN Board of Director Accountabilities.
+Following are the accountabilities for the Chapter Board of Directors which are modeled after the national AACN Board of Director Accountabilities.
 It is possible that some chapters might not have the level of leadership to this extent, however, it is recommended that the accountabilities be followed as best as possible to help ensure the chapter's success and sustainability.

-1. Ensure effective organizational planning based on AACN's vision, mission, and values.

-- Identify the chapter's purpose and develop a yearly plan to assure the chapter's direction in the next year or longer. - Collaborate effectively with chapter members in setting the chapter's direction including developing an attainable and measurable yearly plan. - Develop and evaluate measures that reflect attainment of chapter goals and objectives. - Perform an annual evaluation of the chapter's yearly plan. - Engage in skillful communication and dialogue to promote effective decision-making processes.
+- 1. Ensure effective organizational planning based on AACN's vision, mission, and values.
+The Chapter Board as a Whole will: - Identify the chapter's purpose and develop a yearly plan to assure the chapter's direction in the next year or longer. - Collaborate effectively with chapter members in setting the chapter's direction including developing an attainable and measurable yearly plan. - Develop and evaluate measures that reflect attainment of chapter goals and objectives. - Perform an annual evaluation of the chapter's yearly plan. - Engage in skillful communication and dialogue to promote effective decision-making processes.

-In order for the Chapter Board to achieve the above function, the individual Chapter BoardMember will:
+In order for the Chapter Board to achieve the above function, the individual Chapter Board Member will:

-- Prepare for and participate in board meetings, and assess the chapter's progress on its yearly plan. - Serve as a resource in areas of personal and professional expertise in order to achieve effective planning. - 2.
+- Prepare for and participate in board meetings, and assess the chapter's progress on its yearly plan.
+We strongly recommend that board members attend 75% of board meetings.
+Whatever your chapter decides in this regard should be document in your Chapter Bylaws. - Serve as a resource in areas of personal and professional expertise in order to achieve effective planning. - 2.
 Ensure and effectively manage adequate resources.